Csson/p5-Stenciller/README.md

 # METHODS

-## render

 # PLUGINS

-The actual rendering is done by plugins.
+The actual transforming is done by plugins.
 There are two plugins bundled in this distribution:

 - [Stenciller::Plugin::ToUnparsedText](https://metacpan.org/pod/Stenciller::Plugin::ToUnparsedText)
 - [Stenciller::Plugin::ToHtmlPreBlock](https://metacpan.org/pod/Stenciller::Plugin::ToHtmlPreBlock)

-Custom plugins should be in the [Stenciller::Plugin](https://metacpan.org/pod/Stenciller::Plugin) namespace and consume the [Stenciller::Renderer](https://metacpan.org/pod/Stenciller::Renderer) role.
+Custom plugins should be in the [Stenciller::Plugin](https://metacpan.org/pod/Stenciller::Plugin) namespace and consume the [Stenciller::Transformer](https://metacpan.org/pod/Stenciller::Transformer) role.

 # SOURCE